 Lending practices are set by the Board of Directors in policy and put into practice through procedures established by management.
-Both policy and procedures received a complete update in 2018.
 Review and revision of lending policies and procedures occurs on an ongoing basis.
 The credit portfolio and lending practices undergo regular independent assessment though external audit, internal audit and regulatory reviews.
 Reports are provided to management and the Board of Directors through the Audit and Risk Committee.